 ▲▲ Georgian House Intimate peek at upper-crust life in the late 1700s.

 ▲▲ National Gallery of Scotland Choice sampling of European masters and Scotland's finest.

-▲▲ Britannia The royal yacht with a history of distinguished passengers, a 15-minute trip out of town.
+▲▲ Royal Yacht Britannia Ship for the royal family with a history of distinguished passengers, a 15-minute trip out of town.

 ▲ Mary King's Close Underground street and houses last occupied in the 17th century, viewable by guided tour.

 ▲ Museum of Childhood Five stories of historic fun.